-ENGL 222 - Survey of Comics 3 Credits
+ENGL 222 - Survey of Comics

-Prerequisite: Any two 100-level SCCS Courses (ENGL, HUMN, CCST, AHIS), or consent of the Chair in consultation with the instructor.
+Prerequisite: Any two 100-level SCCS Courses (ENGL, HUMN, CCST, AHIS).

 This course demonstrates and develops the analysis of comics from a variety of theoretical perspectives.
 It situates the development of North American comics in historical and cultural context from the nineteenth century to the present day.
 The course will also draw upon comics from beyond North America for the purposes of contextualization and comparison.
 Students will explore and consider the opportunities and limitations of comics expression with consideration given to a variety of formats from the comic strip to the graphic novel.